 Additionally, growing up I had these two prominent vampire-like teeth of my lateral incisors in my upper mouth.
 It was the first thing that people noticed when I smile or open my mouth.
-I was a little shy because of it.
+Because of it that I grew up a little timid and shy.
 I even received advice from my relatives to not show my teeth when I laugh which was hard for me since I love to laugh and my laugh is this kind like “there is no tomorrow laugh”, you know?!

 During my high school years, more and more students were getting braces and I envied them.
-I know it’s quite expensive so I didn’t dare ask my grandmother (Mommy) about it.
-I know she was having trouble finding money to even pay for my miscellaneous fees already.
+I know it’s expensive so I didn’t dare ask my grandmother (Mommy) about it.
+This was when she was having trouble finding money to even pay for my miscellaneous fees for my school.
 Good thing my tuition fees are fully covered by my academic scholarship.
 I knew money was tight at that time.
-I didn’t want to cause any problem so I just accepted how my teeth looked.
+So, I didn’t want to cause any more problems.
+I just accepted how my teeth looked.

 My college photos showing my teeth when I smile.

 My parents couldn’t help me with my braces so I decided to find a way myself.
 I sold snacks to my classmates at the University.
 Every day, I would bring this big paper bag with snacks on it in school and I sold it to my classmates.
 Studies were tough during college so they sometimes forgot to eat breakfast and so they bought my snacks instead.
 Apart from that, I sold Avon and Natasha products.
 Ha!
 Luckily, my classmates were very supportive because they kept on buying my products. =)